Important Information about Visiting Inside the Library

 - If you are experiencing COVID-19 symptoms, please avoid coming into the library.
 If you’re experiencing symptoms or are otherwise sick, we are happy to provide you with curbside pick-up service (see below for details).

-- Appointments are for a maximum of 30 minutes.
-You are limited to one appointment per day.
-The last appointments of the day are scheduled for 5:30 p.m.
+- Library visits are for a maximum of 30 minutes.
+You are limited to one visit per day.

 - The restroom will not be available, so please keep that in mind when planning your visit.

 - In compliance with Village Hall procedures, everyone entering the building enters through the front entrance and exits through the back entrance, with the exception of those with mobility issues.
-If you need to use the handicapped-accessible entrance, please let us know when you schedule your appointment.
+If you need to use the handicapped-accessible entrance, please call us at 518-732-0879 and we can open the back door for you.

 Curbside Pick-Up Service

-- For your convenience, we will continue to offer curbside pick-up service by appointment.
+- For your convenience, we will continue to offer curbside pick-up service.

 - All pick-ups will take place at a table next to the rear entrance of the library on First Street.
 When you arrive for your pick-up appointment, call the library at 518-732-0879 and a staff member will put your items on the table for you to pick up.
 Your items will already be checked out and a receipt will be bundled with your items.